Directory of 2024 posts

 What convertibles tell us about RVing

-May 14: Convertibles, once the epitome of wind-in-your-face freedom on the open road, have been shunted aside by the technological creature comforts of SUVs.
+May 14: Convertibles, once the epitome of wind-in-your-face freedom on the open road, have been shunted aside by the technological creature-comforts of SUVs.
 So too with the camping and RVing industries, hell-bent on defanging the great outdoors in order to lure “travelers” who want to think of themselves as intrepid adventurers but don’t want to get sweaty about it.
 Or as KOA recently commented, camping “has emerged as much more than a way to get outside.”

 Myth about RVs and flooding lives on